Reykjavik, Iceland

 When we asked people living in Reykjavik about club and activities where newcomers can meet others, they responded:

 "One of the best ways to meet people in Reykjavik is to join a social group or club.
 There are many clubs and groups that you can join in Reykjavik such as amateur sports teams, language clubs, art classes, and social meet-ups.
 You can also join online communities or Facebook groups that are based in Reykjavik and meet people with similar interests.
 Other options include checking out volunteer opportunities or local music venues for live music events.
-Finally, getting involved in the Reykjavik festivals and events that occur throughout the year is another great way to meet new people," wrote one member in Reykjavik.
+Finally, getting involved in the Reykjavik festivals and events that occur throughout the year is another great way to meet new people," wrote a member in Reykjavik.

 What should I bring when moving to Reykjavik?